Walsh-Floquet Theory of Periodic Kick Drives

-We focus on a kick drive which is an up-down kick with zero average, $V(t)$, as illustrated in red in Fig.~\ref{fig:IntroFig}(a); this choice is motivated by its antiderivative being a single Walsh mode, and is made merely for simplicity.
-The $\bar{Q}$ operator for the Fourier and Walsh bases is shown in Fig.~\ref{fig:Qmatrix} for the case of this kick drive.
-While we lose the translational symmetry along the off-diagonal, $\bar{Q}$ is sparser in the Walsh basis.
+\textit{Bases comparison for a kicked Ising model---} We focus on a kick drive which is an up-down kick with zero average, $V(t)$, as illustrated in red in Fig.~\ref{fig:IntroFig}(a); this choice is motivated by its anti-derivative being a single Walsh mode, and is made for simplicity.
+The $\bar{Q}$ operator for the Fourier and Walsh bases is shown in the Supplementary Material for the case of this kick drive.

 To compare the bases, we quantify their accuracy in reproducing the Floquet dynamics via the quasienergy phases $\theta_n$ for the MFIM: